Kole Omotoso: Themes

 Omotoso grew up during the rising tide of radical nationalism and was enamored by the potential that lay in the future of his country.
 His fiction ranges widely over the human condition, and themes include intergenerational and interracial relationships.
-Fela's Choice is an early example of Nigerian detective fiction.
+Recalling taking on Omotoso's first two books for the Heinemann African Writers Series, publisher James Currey said: "His writing had style and elegance and gave one hopes that here was a new voice from Africa."
+Omotoso's 1974 novel Fella's Choice is an early example of Nigerian detective fiction.
 However, with the ascent of social and political decay, a few years after independence, he became deeply interested in writing about fiction.
 Fiction was an avenue that exists apart from the decay of real life and where deep reconstructions about life and ideas come true.
 It was also an avenue to experiment on social and political ideas for societal change and advancement.
 Omotoso's non-fiction is wide-ranging in subject matter.

+Among Omotoso's best known works are Just Before Dawn (1988), characterised as a "masterpiece of the hybrid genre of 'faction'", and Season of Migration to the South (1994), "a searing political and intellectual reminiscence on the historic emergence of the Nigerian Diaspora in Africa and the rest of the world."
+Other titles considered significant include The Edifice and The Combat, and Toyin Falola observes: "Each piece of his work thoroughly analyses the human condition by digging into topics such as personal identity, cultural dynamics, and the intricacies inherent in post-colonial African society."